Loan Repayment Options

 Important Note: Debt may be discharged, tax free, after 120 qualifying payments under the Public Service Loan Forgiveness program (PSLF).

-The Department of Education has comprehensive information here about loan repayment plans and calculators to assist you with planning for repayment.
+Additional Resources: The Department of Education has comprehensive information here about loan repayment plans and calculators to assist you with planning for repayment.
 Another source of information is www.studentloans.gov.

 Deferment allows you to postpone payments on your Federal Loans for a specified period of time.
 While in deferment, interest does not accrue on your Subsidized Stafford Loans or portions of consolidation loans that are attributable to Subsidized Stafford Loans.
 Unsubsidized loans continue to accrue interest which is capitalized at the end of the deferment period.